HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

-Describing our relationship with G‑d, King Solomon, wisest of all men, wrote, "I am to my Beloved and my Beloved is to me; like a rose among the thorns."1 A curious statement.
+Describing our relationship with G‑d, King Solomon, wisest of all men, wrote, “I am to my beloved and my beloved is to me; who grazes among the roses,”1 a curious statement if ever there was one.
 The first half of the verse is perfect and symmetrical.
-I love G‑d, and He loves me.
+I love G‑d and He loves me.
 Beautiful.
 Powerful.
 Uplifting.
-But what is this about a rose among thorns?
-How does that fit in?
+Inspiring.
+But what is this about a grazing among roses, how does that fit in?

 On the subject of the rose, why is it that the beautiful rose grows only among thorns?
 Can anyone explain why such beauty resides in the prickliest of bushes?